NuID/deps/README.md

 => (deps/localize! config 'some.lib/in.config)

-... make changes to some.lib/in.config and its dependencies that may also be specified in config ...
+... make changes to some.lib/in.config and its dependencies which may also be specified in config ...

 => (deps/update! config 'some.lib/in.config)